Die schweigsame Frau: Performance history

 It was first performed at the Dresden Semperoper on 24 June 1935, conducted by Karl Böhm.
-After the fall of the Nazi regime, the opera was revived in Dresden (1946) followed by Berlin, München and Wiesbaden.
+After the fall of the Nazi regime, the opera was revived in Dresden (1946) followed by Berlin, Munich and Wiesbaden.

-Outside Germany, the work was produced in February 1936 at Graz in Austria (attended by his son and daughter-in-law, Franz and Alice), in Prague on 8 June conducted by George Szell and in Zurich in October 1942 (with Strauss attending the performance on 18 October).
+Outside Germany, the work was produced in February 1936 at Graz in Austria (attended by his son and daughter-in-law, Franz and Alice), in Prague on 8 June conducted by George Szell and in Zürich in October 1942 (with Strauss attending the performance on 18 October).
 The work had its United States premiere at the New York City Opera on 7 October 1958.
-It was performed at The Santa Fe Opera in 1987 and 1991, and also at Garsington Opera in 2003.
-In Britain, The Royal Opera House, London, presented the work in English with the UK premier on 20 November 1961 and the opera formed part of the Glyndebourne festival in 1977 and 1979.
+It was performed at the Santa Fe Opera in 1987 and 1991, and also at Garsington Opera in 2003.
+In Britain, the Royal Opera House, London, presented the work in English with the UK premiere on 20 November 1961 and the opera formed part of the Glyndebourne festival in 1977 and 1979.
 More recently, there were productions at the Dresden Semperoper in 2010 and the Bavarian State Opera, Munich, in 2010, 2014, 2015, and 2017.
 On 22–24 July 2016 Pittsburgh Festival Opera put on two performances sung in English.
-In July 2022, Bard College (located along the Hudson River 100 miles north of New York City) presented five performances in the original German.
+In July 2022, the Richard B. Fisher Center for the Performing Arts at Bard College presented five performances in the original German, Leon Botstein conducting the American Symphony Orchestra.